 “Guest feelings are fact.”
 It’s a statement that takes you back the first time you hear it.
 An ear-worm, certainly, but when Prince A. Sanders says it, you know it’s more than a catchy slogan.
-Prince is the General Manager at the Trump International Hotel and Tower New York.
+Prince is the Managing Director of the Park Lane Hotel in New York.
 A former ballet dancer with the Joffrey Ballet, he isn’t…well, what you would expect from hotel hospitality —and he plans on keeping it that way.
 Prince more or less fell into a career in hospitality.
 After an injury landed him in the role of a decommissioned dancer in New York City, he had to figure out what he was going to do with his life.

 “Here I am,” he says, “a person in their 20s with no resume and no reason why people should want to hire me.”
 But a challenge isn’t something Prince A. Sanders has ever really shied away from, so he took a job in retail while he was waiting for his body to heal.
 But true talent can only masquerade in mediocrity for so long before its found out, and pretty soon Prince was approached by a friend of a friend – the President of W Brands – for a position he never considered.

 “Guest feelings are fact.” – Prince A. Sanders